-- 3. Enter the appliance name and version that you wish to have for the clone. - 4.
+- 3. Enter the appliance name and version of the clone. - 4.
 Click clone.

 Importing and Exporting Templates

 You can import and export appliance templates.
 When exporting, an archive is created of the appliance template.
 This archive includes a meta-data file describing the appliance template (based on the hammr specification) as well as any bundled software that was initially uploaded as part of the template creation.